iShares ESG Aware MSCI USA ETF (NASDAQ:ESGU) Sees Unusually-High Trading Volume

-iShares ESG Aware MSCI USA ETF (NASDAQ:ESGU – Get Rating) saw unusually-high trading volume on Tuesday .
-Approximately 2,121,934 shares changed hands during mid-day trading, an increase of 34% from the previous session’s volume of 1,583,487 shares.The stock last traded at $94.33 and had previously closed at $94.08.
+iShares ESG Aware MSCI USA ETF (NASDAQ:ESGU – Get Rating) shares saw unusually-high trading volume on Tuesday .
+Approximately 2,121,934 shares traded hands during mid-day trading, an increase of 34% from the previous session’s volume of 1,583,487 shares.The stock last traded at $94.33 and had previously closed at $94.08.

 iShares ESG Aware MSCI USA ETF Trading Up 0.3 %